 One night I was very late and lost my way to Stany’s homestay.
 It was 11 pm.
 Due to the entire day’s activity, my phone was charged out too.
 It was pitch dark and lonely.
 After a point, I felt so helpless that sat on the road not knowing what to do.
 Suddenly a man was coming from a distance with a torch.
 I asked him eagerly about the way to Stany’s homestay.
 The man called my name, “Shuvo, I am Stany.
 I came out to look for you”.
 And I followed him home silently as sometimes gratitude can’t be expressed in words

 The end of stories is always special to me.
-I met some Naga friends in hornbill festival and we bonded quickly.
+I met some Naga friends at the Hornbill festival and we bonded quickly.
 They forced me to join them at their place for the rest of my days in Nagaland.
 I did not want to leave Stany but their warmth was also unavoidable.
 Stany and Aka made me share their contact numbers, their addresses with them.
 I am not a kid, but I felt that was more of a family member’s concern.

 Stany arranged a small party for my last night.
 He asked to join his few friends and my new friends as well.
-With rice beer, besides the warm bonfire, we celebrated the togetherness.
+With rice beer, besides the warm bonfire, we celebrated togetherness.
 While interacting with my new friends Stany found out a common thread between them.
 I just laughed as he was so relaxed post that.
-Next morning when I say goodbye to them, Angila and Roland asked me, “are we not playing today?”
+The next morning when I say goodbye to them, Angela and Roland asked me, “are we not playing today?”